truecharts/website/src/content/docs/guides/vpn-setup.md

     excludedNetworks_IPv6: []
 ```

 `Gluetun` works with Environment Variables so we need to configure them below.
-Enter your `VPN Provider` specific ones (see below)
+Enter your `VPN Provider` specific ones as below.

 ### OpenVPN Example